Tri-City News

-The Tri-City News is a weekly community newspaper based in Port Coquitlam and published by Glacier Media, and serving the Tri-Cities region of British Columbia's Lower Mainland since 1985.
-The Tri-City News has more than 100,000 print readers per issue, with its sister website, TriCityNews.com, logging more than 1,000,000 visits per month.
+The Tri-City News was a Canadian online community based in Port Coquitlam and published by Glacier Media, and serving the Tri-Cities region of British Columbia's Lower Mainland.
+It was established in 1985 as a weekly printed newspaper.

 In the 2008 Better Newspapers Competition from the Canadian Community Newspapers Association, the Tri-City News took second place in "Best All-Round Newspaper" for large circulation newspapers, and won the "Best Front Page" category.

 In 2015, Black Press sold the News to Glacier Media.
+The printed edition ceased publication August 10, 2023.
+In February 2025, Glacier Media announced Tri-City News would close no later than April 21.